History of Sex in Cinema:

 Dan was forced to stay and have dinner with the couple at Fisherman's Wharf and then join them for night-clubbing at Bimbo's.
 After a violent altercation with her husband at the club, Vickie coerced Dan into helping her escape from Roy - and at their home while she was getting her things, Dan used Roy's gun from his desk to shoot at Roy as he was struck in the head.
 He awoke the next morning charged with Roy's murder.

 Even Vickie testified against him in the set-up - she said he had stormed upstairs and "gunned down poor Roy in his own f--king home just like you were Wyatt f--king Earp...like a man possessed" - and that she had to knock him out from behind to stop his rampage.

 The twisting and convoluted plot eventually turned out badly for Vickie, as false identities and allegiances finally caught up with her blind selfishness for $18 million worth of diamonds.

 Director Michael Cuesta's debut feature film - a low-budget, non-prurient, coming-of-age drama - was set in suburban Long Island.
-The daring, non-sexually explicit film received an NC-17 rating from the MPAA.
+The daring, non-sexually explicit, controversial independent film received an NC-17 rating from the MPAA.